MCanizaresG/McanizaresG.github.io/_pages/about.md

 # Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
 ---

 Hi!
 I'm a PhD student at the Basque Center for Applied Mathematics (BCAM) in Bilbao, Spain.
-I am working in the field of PDEs, specifically in the analysis of inverse problems related to Schrödinger equations.
+I am working in the field of PDEs, specifically in the analysis of inverse problems related to Schrödinger operators.

 In particular, I have been focused in the identifiability of singular electric potentials by measuring the scattering of harmonic waves.